Thierry-3D/resisti/README.md

-# resisti
+# Resisti
-Repo for Resisti static blog
+This Github repository is dedicated to my new "Resisti" blog theme for Hugo.